project-chip/connectedhomeip/examples/water-leak-detector-app/linux/README.md

 -   To use the chip-rpc console after it has been installed run:
     `chip-console -s localhost:33000 -o /<YourFolder>/pw_log.out`

--   Then you can Get the contact sensor status using the RPCs:
+-   Then you can Get the water leak detector status using the RPCs:
     `rpcs.chip.rpc.BooleanState.Get()`

 ## Device Tracing